 I want to relate curvature to the change with time.
-Change in time has to be measured in units including the inverse of time, curvature is the inverse of space.
+Change in time has to be measured in units including the inverse of time, curvature is related to the second derivative – thus the inverse of the spatial dimension squared.
 Equating those, you have to come with something including the square of spatial dimension and one temporal dimension – something like D [m2/s].

 How to get a characteristic length from this?
 D has to be multiplied by a characteristic time, and then we need to take a the square root.
 So we need to put in some characteristic time, that’s a property of the specific system investigated and not of the equation – like the yearly period or the laser pulse.
 And the resulting length is exactly that that shows up in any of of the solutions for specific scenarios.

 The characteristic width of the spreading lump of heat is visible in the so-called Green’s functions.
 These functions described a system’s response to a ‘source’ which resemble a needle-like peak in time.
 In this case it is a Gaussian functions with a ‘width’ .
 See e.g. equation (14) on PDF-page 14 of these lecture notes.

 Penetration depth of excimer lasers in human tissue – in this book the square root D times tau formula is used and depths are calculated to be equal to several 10 micrometers.